Skip to main content

 Fertile soil is being lost faster than it can be replenished making it much harder to grow crops around the world, according to a study by the University of Sydney.

-The study, reported in The Daily Telegraph, claims bad soil mismanagement, climate change and rising populations are leading to a decline in suitable farming soil.
+The study, reported in The Daily Telegraph, claims bad soil mismanagement, climate change, and rising populations are leading to a decline in suitable farming soil.

-An estimated 75 billion tonnes of soil is lost annually with more than 80 per cent of the world's farming land "moderately or severely eroded", the report found.
+An estimated 75 billion tonnes of soil is lost annually with more than 80 percent of the world's farming land "moderately or severely eroded", the report found.

 Soil is being lost in China 57 times faster than it can be replaced through natural processes, in Europe 17 times faster and in America 10 times faster.